Skip to main content

 How to reinstall your graphics driver on Windows 11

 The best way to reset your graphics driver in Windows 11 is by reinstalling it.
-If you have an AMD, Nvidia, or Intel graphics card, skip to the section below.
+If you have an AMD, Nvidia, or Intel GPU, skip to the section below.
 However, if you're running a Windows 11 PC with Intel or AMD onboard graphics, you can let Windows do all the heavy lifting for you.

 Step 1: Search for Device Manager in Windows search.